byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ***The Gift of Life is in the giving, conservation is the consequence of production.
 Cultivating cultures that heal, symbiotically keep the body healthy while restoring vitality and strength to the environment.
 It is easily done at negligible cost, free of harmful pollutants, effective, and multipurpose.***

-#### *The micro-biome connection between Humans and the Soil.*
+#### *Life-long symbiosis.
+The micro-biome connection between Humans and the Soil.*

-**A healthy micro-biome, which consists of an overwhelming majority of beneficial pro-biotic bacteria, is one of the most fundamental aspects of health.
-Body and Soil, Symbiotic Microbial Gardens.**
+**A healthy micro-biome, which consists of an overwhelming majority of beneficial pro-biotic bacteria, is one of the most fundamental aspects of health.**

+**Body and Soil, Symbiotic Microbial Gardens.**

 **The human body contain 10 times more bacteria than human cells, meaning around 100 trillion microbes make up the physical human body.
 Humans are Wild in this way, symbiotically connected to the environment.** The largest colony is located in the stomach and intestines.
 The bacteria digest substances that help the immune system defend against invaders.
 This exact same process happens symbiotically, in soil, water and the food that comes from it.
 Protect the microbes with Pro-biotic Eco-enzyme.
 Doing so will keep the micro-biome full of live beneficial organisms, which will help keep digestion, immunity and overall health on track. **Body, Soil and Water encourage the growth of healthy bacteria.**